Q: I see lots of products claiming to be 'Bury Black Pudding', how can I be sure that yours is the genuine product?

 Q: What is so special about a Bury Black Pudding?

 A: Bury is renowned as the home of Black Pudding in England.
 Other countries have their own variation on the recipe but these differ greatly from place to place.
-A traditional Bury Black Pudding has a distinctive shape (the horseshoe shape), a smooth creamy texture and distinctive pieces of fat.
+A traditional Bury Black Pudding has a distinctive shape (the horseshoe shape), a smooth creamy texture and distinctive small pieces of fat.

 Q: Why do you not have a red tractor mark on your packs?